NishchayAnand/software-engineering/System Design/LLD/OOP/Design Principles/SOLID/Liskov Substitution Principle/Notes.md

-# Understanding Liskov Substitution Principle
+# Liskov Substitution Principle

+**DEFINITION: Subtypes must be substitutable for their base types.**

-- The Liskov Substitution principle states that "Wherever a superclass object is expected, you can always use the subclass object instead."
-This principle is the ideology behind runtime polymorphism.
+The idea is that wherever a superclass object is expected, you can always use the subclass object instead.
+This principle is the ideology behind **runtime polymorphism**

-- Says that when you inherit from a class, yoy must be able to substitute the subclass for base class without things going wrong.

-- When you use inheritance, your subclass gets almost all the methods and fields from the superclass.
-If you use inheritance incorrectly, you're going to end up with methods and fields that probably don't make sense or you don't need on your subclass.

-For example, **Can you use a SUVCar class instead of the more generic Car class?**.
+Liskov Substitution Principle provides the guidance on how to properly use inheritance in object-oriented programming.
+It states that the **IS-A relationship is insufficient and should be replaced with IS-SUBSTITUTABLE-FOR.**